Midjourney vs ChatGPT Images vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026

 2. Excellent Text Rendering

-Flux rivals DALL-E 3 for generating readable text within images.
+Flux 2 rivals ChatGPT Images 2.0 for generating readable text within images.
 Signs, labels, and typography render accurately, making it valuable for design mockups and marketing visuals.

-Flux Pro produces some of the most photorealistic images in the AI generation space.
+Flux 2 Pro produces some of the most photorealistic images in the AI generation space.
 Human faces, skin textures, lighting, and materials look remarkably natural with fewer artifacts.
+Native 4 MP output and multi-reference support (up to 8 references) make it especially strong for character and brand consistency.

 4. Open-Weight Models Available

-Flux.1 Schnell (the fast model) and Flux.1 Dev are available as open weights, meaning you can run them locally, fine-tune them, and integrate them into your own applications.
+Flux 2 Klein (Apache 2.0), Flux 2 Dev (non-commercial), and the smaller Flex models are all available as open weights, meaning you can run them locally, fine-tune them, and integrate them into your own applications.

 5. Speed

-Flux.1 Schnell lives up to its name (German for "fast")—it generates images in just 1–4 steps, making it one of the fastest quality generators available.
+Flux 2 Flex and the older Flux.1 Schnell are optimized for fast generation in just 1–4 steps, making them among the fastest quality generators available.
 This is ideal for real-time applications and rapid prototyping.

 Weaknesses